Join Here | Log In

 For someone with reduced vasoconstriction in the legs, the heart rate increases dramatically to maintain normal blood pressure.
 This increase could be worsened in high-heat conditions, causing more blood to flow to the skin.[ref]

-Autonomic nervous system, blood regulation:
+The autonomic nervous system and blood regulation:

 The autonomic nervous system controls involuntary functions in the body – including heart rate, blood pressure, and the motility of the digestive tract.

-The body tightly regulates blood pressure through the renin-angiotensin-aldosterone system.
-It balances out the volume of blood by regulating sodium.
-In the kidneys, this system can either increase sodium reabsorption or water reabsorption to alter blood volume in the body.[ref]
+Blood pressure is tightly regulated through the renin-angiotensin-aldosterone system (called RAAS).
+The RAAS system balances out the volume of blood by regulating sodium and water levels.
+In the kidneys, this system can either increase sodium reabsorption or water reabsorption to alter blood volume in the body.
+(More water kept in the bloodstream = more blood volume.)[ref]

 Angiotensin system and POTS: